gisler/RPhosFate/README.md

 An enhanced version of the semi-empirical, spatially distributed emission and transport model PhosFate implemented in R and C++.
-It currently supports suspended solids (SS) and particulate phosphorus (PP).
+It is based on the D-infinity, but also supports the D8 flow method.
+The currently available substances are suspended solids (SS) and particulate phosphorus (PP).
 A major feature is the allocation of substance loads entering surface waters to their sources of origin, which is a basic requirement for the identification of critical source areas and in consequence a cost-effective implementation of mitigation measures.

 Copyright (C) 2021 RPhosFate authors